vmhl87/matrix/README.md

 similarly represented by `\b`.
 Colors can be set with `\R`, `\G`, `\B`, `\Y`, `\C`, `\W`, etc, and newlines are `\n`.

+For example, matrix can be run with `matrix "hello world" "01"` to display the status `hello world` in the top left, with 0s and 1s falling down the screen.

 The parser isn't smart enough to check if the status string goes off the screen, so be careful of that.